 Examples of neo-colonialism have been studied in most corners of the world since the end of the Second World War.

-In fact, it’s difficult to find a place that scholars do not claim has been subject to cultural imperialism of some sort since 1945.
-From Egypt to Belize to India to Britain to the United States of America — all of these countries have observed some sort of influence over their culture from another country (Reid 57; Everitt 42; Altbach 902; Cooper and Cooper 61).
+In fact, it’s difficult to find a place that scholars do not claim has been subject to cultural imperialism of some sort.
+From Egypt to Belize to India to Britain to the United States of America — all of these countries have been subject to some sort of influence over their culture from another (Reid 57; Everitt 42; Altbach 902; Cooper and Cooper 61).
 This is hardly a surprise; after all, globalization is no secret.
-Cultural imperialism and hegemony, however, are not concepts that can be described so simply as globalization.
-Neo-colonialism, the modern colonialism, has emerged as an influential force; used by powerful countries for a variety of reasons, it is continually shaping not only individual cultures, but the global culture.
+Cultural imperialism and hegemony, however, are not concepts that can be described so simply as “globalization”.
+Enter neo-colonialism, which has emerged as an influential force.
+Neo-colonialism is used by powerful countries for a variety of reasons, and it is continually shaping not only individual cultures, but the global culture.

 One of the more complicated aspects of neo-colonialism is its definition.

-There are two terms that most completely bring out the subtleties of neo-colonialism: cultural imperialism and cultural hegemony.
+There are two terms that I think most completely bring out the subtleties of neo-colonialism: cultural imperialism and cultural hegemony.

 The means by which a country may impose an unequal cultural relationship on another are wide ranging, but economics is by far the most common tool used in neo-colonialism